RaphielGang/Telegram-Paperplane/README.md

 ## Getting your own userbot up and running:

+**Carfully read this entire guide before cloning so you don't end up getting stuck.
+When followed properly you'll end up with your userbot up and running after following it.**

+### Before you start:
+Get your api-id (called `API_KEY` in this bot) and API_HASH from my.telegram.org.

+Optional: Create an empty group, add Marie, or any forks, get the group id, copy it and set it as your `LOGGER` (in case you want logging).

+### Database

+If you wish to use a database-dependent module (eg: locks, notes, userinfo, users, filters, welcomes), you'll need to have a database installed on your system.
+I use postgres, so I recommend using it for optimal compatibility.

+In the case of postgres, this is how you would set up a the database on a debian/ubuntu system.
+Other distributions may vary.

+- install postgresql:

+`sudo apt-get update && sudo apt-get install postgresql`

+- change to the postgres user:

+`sudo su - postgres`

+- create a new database user (change YOUR_USER appropriately):

+`createuser -P -s -e YOUR_USER`

+This will be followed by you needing to input your password.

+- create a new database table:

+`createdb -O YOUR_USER YOUR_DB_NAME`

+Change YOUR_USER and YOUR_DB_NAME appropriately.

+- finally:

+`psql YOUR_DB_NAME -h YOUR_HOST YOUR_USER`

+This will allow you to connect to your database via your terminal.
+By default, YOUR_HOST should be 127.0.0.1:5432.

+You should now be able to build your database URI.
+This will be:

+`sqldbtype://username:pw@hostname:port/db_name`

+Replace sqldbtype with whichever db youre using (eg postgres, mysql, sqllite, etc) repeat for your username, password, hostname (localhost?), port (5432?), and db name.

 ### Configuration:

 There are two possible ways of configuring your bot: a config.env file, or ENV variables.